cht-iit/design-setup-bp/report.md

 The following report describes the procedure adopted to determine the optimal sizes of the table and the drawer.
 The procedure consisted of the following steps:
 1. [**Identifying a nominal target pose**](#1-identifying-a-nominal-target-pose)
     - We selected the left arm and identified a _nominal target pose_, to be reached both in position and orientation with low errors and with a joint configuration fairly away from the bounds.
-The nominal value for the y-axis is 0, whereas the nominal orientation is parallel to the table;
+The nominal value for the y-axis is 0, whereas the nominal orientation is parallel to the table.
 1. [**Sensitivity analysis**](#2-sensitivity-analysis)
-    - We performed a sensitivity analysis by _perturbing the nominal pose in position_ using a uniform sampling method;
+    - We performed a sensitivity analysis by _perturbing the nominal pose in position_ using a uniform sampling method.
 1. [**Optimizing table and drawer dimensions**](#3-optimizing-table-and-drawer-dimensions)
     - We optimized for the table relative position with respect to the robot, its dimensions as well as the dimensions of the drawer.
-The quantity we aim to optimize for was the distance between the top-center of the cube and our target pose;
+The quantity we aim to optimize for was the distance between the top-center of the cube and our target pose.
 1. [**Selecting a pick/drop pose**](#4-selecting-a-pick-and-drop-pose)
     - We additionally seeked for a suitable second location next to the drawer where iCub can pick/drop the cube.